MirunaAgopian/Order-App/README.md

 - 🛒 Dynamic Cart Interaction: Users can increase or decrease item quantities and watch the total price update instantly—no page reloads needed.
 - 🍽️ Browse mock restaurant dishes
-- ✏️ Add meals to your cart and place simulated orders 💾 Local Storage: Notes are saved locally via localStorage
+- ✏️ Add meals to your cart and place simulated orders
+- 💾 Local Storage: Changes to the cart are saved locally via localStorage

 ### 🛠️ Technologies Used
 - HTML